retypeapp/action-build/README.md

 For more information on how to set up and use secrets in GitHub actions, see [Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

-## Using the output path in a custom action
+## Passing the output path to another action

-It is possible to get the output path of the built Retype documentation website to use with custom steps/actions after the `action-build` is complete.
-To do so, use the `retype-output-root` value.
+It is possible to get the output path of this step to use in other steps or actions after the `action-build` is complete by using the `retype-output-root` value.

 ```yaml
 - uses: retypeapp/action-build